nikbr/EthVotingApp/README.md

 npm run dev

-To deploy and test the contract run
+To deploy and test the contract, in ethereum-voting-contract run

 truffle develop
 compile